 As investment advisors, how do we add the most value for our clients?

 At Fiduciary Wealth Partners (FWP), this is a question we often ask ourselves.

 If you’ve read some of our other pieces, you know we are big fans of index investing as compared to active management.
-Some active managers have added value on a relative basis as compared to their appropriate indices, but at FWP we believe the evidence consistently points to the advantages of index funds (see our Say It Ain’t So, Joe commentary on active funds versus index strategies).
+Some active managers have added value on a relative basis as compared to their appropriate indices, but at FWP we believe the evidence consistently points to the advantages of index funds (see related reading the bottom of this post).

 When we talk about how to add the maximum value for our clients, however, I don’t think how we are performing relative to an index is the most important question.

 A recent article on the views of Seth Klarman, who is one of the most well-respected active investors of our time, got me thinking more about this question.
 Below is a link to the piece, which gives a good overview of Klarman’s philosophy.

 In particular, I could not agree more with the following quote:

 “The world has a relative performance orientation.
 If you beat the market or you beat your peers, you will gather assets, even if you lose money doing it.”

 The investment business tends to attract competitive people who like to win, but in striving to be at the top of our peer group, I think the industry is too focused on relative returns.